Learn things that don't change

 6. Head First Design Patterns by Eric Freeman.

 The book describes the leading software design patterns for creating more flexible, elegant, and reusable designs without rediscovering design solutions.
-It is written similarly to the For Dummies series of books, meaning it is easy for beginners to understand.
+It is written in a similar style to the For Dummies series of books, making it easy for beginners to understand.

 7. Refactoring by Martin Fowler.

-In this book, Martin Fowler discusses improving the design of existing code.
-Refactoring is changing a software system that does not alter the code’s external behavior but improves its internal structure.
+In this book, Martin Fowler discusses ways to improve the design of existing code.
+Refactoring is the process of changing a software system that does not alter the code’s external behavior but improves its internal structure.
 In the 2nd edition of the book, Martin used JavaScript instead of Java, which was used in the 1st edition.

 Data Structures and Algorithms